 For Example, Queues have their own set of properties, Event Hubs have certain properties.
 These properties can be configured during the time of the entity creation or while updating the entity using Serverless360, Service Bus Explorer or developing custom applications using Service Bus client libraries.

-Service Bus entities may be created and tested in different environments (Dev, UAT & Staging) with all possible test runs, before getting the application to Production.
+Azure Service Bus entities may be created and tested in different environments (Dev, UAT & Staging) with all possible test runs, before getting the application to Production.
 The properties of the entities are updated based on the requirements.
 It is tedious to create entities with similar configurations in different environments.

 Say we have a Service Bus Namespace containing 10 Queues in it, each queue represents a department like billing, sales, finance, marketing, etc. Based on the usage of the application, the messages will be transmitted through these Queues.
 Let us consider, there exist three environments (Dev, UAT, and Production).
 Each environment has its own set of resources.
 First, a Service Bus Namespace with 10 Queues is created for the Dev environment.
 Based on the requirements, the properties of the Queues are configured by the Dev team.
 Once the developments are completed, the same set of Queues should be created in UAT and Production environments.